Occupation of Iraq (2003–2011): Saddam captured and elections urged

-2004
+1 January 2004 – 28 June 2004

-Spring uprisings
+Spring fighting

 In the spring, the United States and the Coalition Provisional Authority decided to confront the rebels with a pair of assaults: one on Fallujah, the center of the "Mohammed's Army of Al-Ansar", and another on Najaf, home of an important mosque, which had become the focal point for the Mahdi Army and its activities.
 In Fallujah four private security contractors, working for Blackwater USA, were ambushed and killed, and their corpses desecrated.
 In retaliation a US offensive was begun, but it was soon halted because of the protests by the Iraqi Governing Council and negative media coverage.

 A truce was negotiated that put a former Ba'athist general in complete charge of Fallujah.
 The 1st Armored Division along with the 2nd ACR were then shifted south, because Spanish, Salvadoran, Ukrainian, and Polish forces were having increasing difficulties retaining control over Al Kut, and Najaf.
 The 1st Armored Division and 2nd ACR relieved the Spaniards, Salvadoran, Poles, and put down the overt rebellion.

 At the same time, British forces in Basra were faced with increasing restiveness, and became more selective in the areas they patrolled.
 In all, April, May and early June represented the bloodiest months of fighting since the end of hostilities.
 The Iraqi troops who were left in charge of Fallujah after the truce began to disperse and the city fell back under insurgent control.

 In the April battle for Fallujah, US troops killed about 200 resistance fighters, while 40 Americans died and hundreds were wounded in a fierce battle.
-US forces then turned their attention to the al Mahdi Army in Najaf.
+US forces then turned their attention to the al-Mahdi Army in Najaf.
 A large convoy of US Army supply trucks manned by civilian contractors was ambushed and suffered significant damage and casualties.

-Transfer of sovereignty
+Transfer of sovereignty to the Iraqis

-In June 2004, under the auspices of United Nations Security Council Resolution 1546 the Coalition transferred limited sovereignty to a caretaker government, whose first act was to begin the trial of Saddam Hussein.
-The government began the process of moving towards elections, though the insurgency, and the lack of cohesion within the government itself, led to repeated delays.
+On 28 June 2004, under the auspices of United Nations Security Council Resolution 1546, the CPA transferred limited sovereignty to a caretaker government, whose first act was to begin the trial of Saddam Hussein.
+The transfer marked the end of an IAC between the U.S. and Iraq.
+The new Iraqi government began the process of moving towards elections, though the insurgency, and the lack of cohesion within the government itself, led to repeated delays.

 Militia leader Muqtada al-Sadr used his grass-roots organization and Mahdi Militia of over a thousand armed men to take control of the streets of Baghdad.
-The Coalition Provisional Authority (CPA) soon realized it had lost control and closed down his popular newspaper.
+The CPA soon realized it had lost control and closed down his popular newspaper.
 This resulted in mass anti-American demonstrations.
 The CPA then attempted to arrest al-Sadr on murder charges.
 He defied the American military by taking refuge in the Holy City of Najaf.